mydobie/simple-react-redux-app/CONTRIBUTING.md

 ### React functional components only

-Class based components should not used.
+Class based components should not be used.
 All react components should be functions and use hooks to maintain state.

 ## Code formatting